ahmadykhan555/data-structures-and-algorithms/README.md

 ### Chapter Three: Recursion

 Recursion is an alternative of an iterative (looping) approach.
 This is a slightly confusing topic at first but once we get the hang of it, its really simple and efficient to use.
 Recursion is a pattern where a function calls itself (as opposed to some other function) until it gets to a solution.
 [Read More](https://github.com/ahmadykhan555/data-structures-and-algorithms/blob/master/Readings/recursion.md)

+### Chapter Four: Searching Algorithms

+In this chapter we take a look at how searching algorithms are defined and implemented.
+We will take a look at the naive brute-force approach first and progressively dive into the more efficient performant ways of searching.

+#### Algorithms:

+- Linear Search in an Array
+- Binary Search in a sorted array
+- String searching algorithm
+- KMP string searching algorithm